Mintbase/Grants-Program/README.md

 ## :wave: Introduction

-As part of our commitment to promoting the Mintbase ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and [graphQL indexer](https://docs.mintbase.io/dev/getting-started)**.
+As part of our commitment to always improving the Mintbase ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and our [GraphQL Indexer API](https://docs.mintbase.io/dev/getting-started)**.
 For more information about the Mintbase Foundation, please visit the [About page](https://mintbase.io) on our website.

-Special thanks to the [Web3 Foundation Grants Program](https://github.com/w3f/Grants-Program) where most of this outline came from.
+Thanks to the [Web3 Foundation Grants Program](https://github.com/w3f/Grants-Program) for providing the structural outline for this program.

 ### Guidelines

 Anyone is welcome to apply for a grant.
 Projects funded through our programs are broad in scope, but our focus lies on strong **technical** projects that add value to the ecosystem.

-Generally, your project will have better chances to be accepted if:
+Projects are be more likely to be accepted if:

+- Your application is **rich in technical details** and well-defined.
-- It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.
+- It presents a **well-researched** or tested concept, for which you are able to show some prior work.
 - You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources or an existing business model.
-- Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
+- Your team has **proven experience** with the relevant technologies and/or a strong technical background.
 You will be asked to provide the GitHub profiles of your team members as part of your application, which we will examine these for past activity and code quality.
-Naturally, you can also link to projects on other platforms.
+You can also link to supporting examples on other platforms.
-- Your application is **rich in technical details** and well-defined.
 - You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

-Additionally, it must fulfill the following requirements:
+Additionally, projects **must** fulfill the following requirements:

 - All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full functionality.
-We prefer Apache 2.0, but GPLv3, MIT or Unlicense are also acceptable.
+We prefer Apache 2.0 but GPLv3, MIT or Unlicense are also acceptable.
+- Projects may not encourage gambling or illicit activity in any shape or form.
-- We do not award grants for projects that have been the object of a successful token sale.
+- Projects cannot have been part of a successful token sale.
-- As a general rule, teams are asked to finish a grant before applying for another one.
+- Teams must finish projects that have been awarded a grant before being considred for another.
-- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](docs/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
-Tutorials or videos are also helpful for new users to understand how to use your product.
+Tutorials and videos are also helpful to understand your project goals and use cases.

-Please also heed our [Announcement Guidelines](docs/announcement-guidelines.md) for grant-related communications.
+Please also observe our [Announcement Guidelines](docs/announcement-guidelines.md) for grant-related communications.

 Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
 Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.

-We also try to enforce our [code of conduct](CODE_OF_CONDUCT.md) and based on this may [block users](https://github.blog/2016-04-04-organizations-can-now-block-abusive-users/).
+We also try to enforce our [code of conduct](CODE_OF_CONDUCT.md) and reserve the right to [block users](https://github.blog/2016-04-04-organizations-can-now-block-abusive-users/) if necessary.

-### Project ideas
+### Project Ideas

-An overview of existing projects in the Mintbase Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](docs/polkadot_stack.md), as well as a list of previously accepted applications [here](docs/accepted_grant_applications.md).
+An overview of existing projects in the Mintbase Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](docs/ecosystem.md), as well as a list of previously accepted applications [here](docs/accepted_grant_applications.md).

 [Requests For Proposals](rfps) (RFPs) represent concrete ideas for projects that we would like to see implemented.
 Several teams may apply for the same RFP, so even if another team has already applied to implement a certain RFP, we invite you to do the same if you're interested.

 Finally, you don't need to start your own project in order to be eligible for a grant.
 Instead, some teams choose to port existing work to Mintbase, where the pertinent licenses allow, or even to contribute to an existing open-source project.
 In the latter case, you should check in advance that the maintainers of the project are interested in your contribution, and the acceptance of the milestones will generally be tied to the inclusion of your work in said project.
 See the [Maintenance Grants section](#hammer_and_wrench-maintenance-grants) for more info.

-If you have a **good concept of the technical challenges** that your idea entails and would like feedback before applying, you can send us an [email](mailto:grants@mintbase.io) and tell us about it.
+If you would like feedback on your project idea, feel free to contac us at [grants@mintbase.io](mailto:grants@mintbase.io).

 ### Support